flythings/python/docs/InsertionModule.md

     - geom: (Optional)  Geom object of the observation.
     - procedure: (Optional) Sensor of the observation.
     - foi:  (Optional) Device of the observation.
+    - device_type:  (Optional, Default None) Type of the Device of the observation.
+    - foi_name:  (Optional, Default None) Name of the device of the observation.

     **Return**: Returns a message containing:
     ```{OK: FULL INSERTION}```